 - Orme Associates are a property services company and advise leaseholders of houses and flats on all aspects of leasehold reform.
 We have a proven track record and have completed numerous transactions by agreement and via determination at the Leasehold Property Tribunal.

 - We welcome new clients and offer free immediate leasehold advice and an estimate of the price payable.

-- Andrew Orme is the principal officer at Orme Associates and for advice on Leasehold Reform; Andrew’s profile is at available here via LinkedIn.
+- Andrew Orme is the principal officer at Orme Associates and for advice on Leasehold Reform; Andrew’s resume is available here and his LinkedIn profile is at available here via LinkedIn.